-HIMT 1372 Quality Standards And Procedures In Health Information Management (3) (Last year's course prefix/number HIM 140)
+HIMT 1372 Quality Standards And Procedures In Health Information Management (3)

 In this critical course students explore the many facets of quality standards and methodologies in the health information management environment.
 Topics include requirements of the Joint Commission of the Accreditation of Healthcare Organizations, licensing, accreditation, the compilation and presentation of data in statistical formats, quality improvement, quality tools, utilization, risk Management and medical staff data quality issues.
 (3 Lec.)